-- Upper respiratory infections can happen at any time, but are most common in the fall and winter.
+- Upper respiratory tract infections can happen at any time but are most common in the fall and winter.

-- Vast majority of upper respiratory infections are caused by viruses and are self limited.
+- The vast majority of upper respiratory infections are caused by viruses and are self-limited.

-- Simple techniques, such as, proper hand washing and covering face while coughing or sneezing, may reduce the spread of upper respiratory infections.
+- Simple techniques, such as proper handwashing and covering the face while coughing or sneezing, may reduce the spread of respiratory tract infections.

-- General outlook for upper respiratory infections is favorable, although, sometimes complication can occur.
+- The general outlook for upper respiratory infections is favorable, although, sometimes complications can occur.

 What is an upper respiratory infection?

 The upper respiratory tract includes the sinuses, nasal passages, pharynx, and larynx.
 These structures direct the air we breathe from the outside to the trachea and eventually to the lungs for respiration to take place.